-We see huge proclamations of love – often alongside proposals! – on shows like The Bachelor, despite the couple only spending the equivalent of a few days together (don’t get me started on that franchise).
+We see huge proclamations of love – often alongside proposals! – on shows like The Bachelor or Love is Blind, despite the couple only spending the equivalent of a few days or weeks together.

 And hey, if you’re/they’re happy together, that’s awesome!
 If those romantic gestures and positive affirmation continues in the relationship, that’s just how someone expresses themselves in love, and that’s great.

 I’m not knocking romance, nor am I denying that some people move a lot faster than others.
 I usually look to become exclusive fairly soon after dating a person, for example.

 But love bombing is very different than that.
 Love bombing is the act of overwhelming a person with romance with an underlying ulterior motive.
 Typically, those who love bomb have narcissistic tendencies.
 As Darlene Lancer writes in Psychology Today:

 “Despite their seemingly strong personality, narcissists are actually very vulnerable underneath their protective armor.
 Command of their feelings and of other people is all-important, because without control, they feel weak and humiliated.”

 “It’s easy to fall in love with narcissists.
 Don’t judge yourself for succumbing, because research showed that […] they’re seen as charming, agreeable, confident, open, well-adjusted, and entertaining.
 Their alluring performance is designed to win trust and love, implicitly promising that their attentiveness will continue.
 Only later did the research subjects see through the narcissists’ likeable façade.”

 It’s easy to see, then, how narcissism often plays a role in love bombing.
 It’s only after you’ve been fully seduced – that you’re hooked, shall we say – that the love-bomber is able to drop the “likeable façade” and completely turn the situation on its head.